microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOwnedObject.md

 bbbbbbbb-1111-2222-3333-cccccccccccc
 ```

-This command gets top one owned object of a service principal identified by `11112222-bbbb-3333-cccc-4444dddd5555`.
+This example retrieves the top one owned objects of a service principal.

-- `-ObjectId` Parameter specifies the ID of a service principal.
+- `-ObjectId` specifies the service principal's ID.

 ## Parameters